Sciences

 Program

-The BE program of the Life Sciences license (L2 and L3) is divided into 4 semesters, each comprising Teaching Units (UE) validated by ECTS credits.
-It follows the L1 Life Science Health Environment (LSE).
-Throughout the three years of the Bachelor's degree, there are many gateways from and to other Bachelor's degree courses and other courses (IUT, BTS, CPGE, engineering schools...).
-The UE below constitute the classic course which can vary according to possible reorientations, which will be possible only if validated by a pedagogical commission.
+The BE course of the Life Sciences Bachelor's degree (L2 and L3) is spread over 4 semesters, each of which has Teaching Units (UE) validated by ECTS credits.
+It follows on from the L1 Life Science, Health and Environment (SVSE).
+Throughout the three years of the bachelor's degree, there are many gateways to and from other bachelor's degree courses and other courses (IUT, BTS, CPGE, engineering schools, etc.).
+The UEs below therefore constitute the classic course which may vary according to possible reorientations, which will only be possible if validated by a pedagogical commission.

-There are space constraints for some optional courses.
+There are space constraints for some optional UEs.

-It is also possible to do additional UEs (with a maximum of 36 ECTS per semester) or in certain cases to have an associative commitment validated as an additional UE.
+It is also possible to take additional courses (with a maximum of 36 ECTS per semester) or, in certain cases, to have an associative commitment validated as an additional course.

 Read more